cloudmesh-community/fa19-516-158/project/report.md

 # Hadoop and Spark Clusters with Raspberry Pi

-Akshay Kowshik and Daivik Uggehalli Dayanand
+Akshay Kowshik, akowshik@iu.edu [fa19-516-162](https://github.com/cloudmesh-community/fa19-516-150) and Daivik Uggehalli Dayanand, daugge@iu.edu [fa19-516-158](https://github.com/cloudmesh-community/fa19-516-162)

-akowshik@iu.edu and daugge@iu.edu

 ## Abstract
-This project aims at deploying Hadoop and Spark on a Raspberry Pi Cluster
+Deployment of Hadoop and Spark on Raspberry Pi Clusters which involves:
+* Developing a REST service that submits stuff to the cluster remotely.

 ## Introduction